juniorsundarCasual/TGT/vault/volume-2.chapter-154.md

 "I cannot risk causing necrosis," Jean replied.
 "We will suture the vessels together after the operation is completed."

-"I have prepared a blood stimulating lozenge for this purpose, Young miss," Josie said.
+"I have prepared a blood stimulating lozenge for this purpose, Young Miss," Josie said.
 She retrieved a dark red, coin-sized solid object and stuffed it into Chiani's mouth.
 "Suck on it.
 It will provide a slow influx of vitality."

 The dumbfounded woman nodded innocently and sucked on the salty mass in her mouth.